 - Swivels: I use American Fishing Wire Ball-Bearing Swivels in 200 pound test.

-Best Baits and Rigs for Shark Fishing
+Best Shark Fishing Baits

 - Mullet: A classic bait for Blacktip Sharks and Sharpnose Sharks.
+Not finger mullet, we're not fishing for redfish.

 If you can't get the above baitfish, don't worry about it.
 Anything fresh caught will work.
 Again, refer to the NCDMF for current NC fishing regulations BEFORE you keep any fish to be used for bait.